-While conceding that automatic and controlled processes have distinct characteristic features, Ferguson and her colleagues (Ferguson et al., 2008; Ferguson & Cone, 2014) have argued that unconsciously activated motives have many properties in common with consciously activated ones, including persistence in overcoming obstacles, stability over time, flexibility, and accessibility of goal-relevant knowledge.
-This is in line with the similarity principle proposed by Huang and Bargh (Huang & Bargh, 2013): Regardless of whether they are activated consciously or unconsciously, goals have the same outcomes; automatically activated goals make use of the same underlying neural circuits and information-processing mechanisms as consciously.
-Goal pursuit can occur mindfully or mindlessly, and automatic and controlled goal pursuit may differ in some details, but their functions and consequences are very much the same.
-Whether consciously and deliberately instigated or automatically and unconsciously evoked, goals operate autonomously, pursuing their own agendas regardless of the individual.
+While conceding that automatic and controlled processes have distinct characteristic features, Ferguson and her colleagues (Ferguson & Cone, 2014; Ferguson et al., 2008) have argued that unconsciously activated motives have many properties in common with consciously activated ones.
+These include persistence in overcoming obstacles, stability over time, flexibility, and accessibility of goal-relevant knowledge.
+This is in line with the similarity principle proposed by Huang and Bargh (Huang & Bargh, 2013): regardless of whether they are activated consciously or unconsciously, goals have the same outcomes; automatically activated goals make use of the same underlying neural circuits and information-processing mechanisms as consciously controlled ones.
+This is because conscious motivational mechanisms evolved out of earlier ones that operated unconsciously.
+Goal pursuit can occur mindfully or mindlessly, and automatic and controlled goal pursuit may differ in some respects, but their functions and consequences are very much the same.
+Whether consciously and deliberately instigated or automatically and unconsciously evoked, goals operate autonomously, pursuing their own agendas regardless of the interests of the individual.
+Some proponents of automaticity go so far as to assert that conscious motivational processes play little if any role in behavior at all (e.g.,) (Bargh, 2007; Wegner, 2002).

-Some proponents of automaticity go so far as to assert that conscious motivational processes play little if any role in behavior at all (e.g., Bargh, 2007; Wegner, 2002).
-Much the same argument has been made by Aarts and his colleagues (Aarts & Custers, 2014; Custers & Aarts, 2010; Dijksterhuis & Aarts, 2010).
-They reject, or at least question, the common assumption that the individual's behavior is accompanied by conscious awareness of his or her goals and the conscious intent to pursue them.
-Rather, they argue that goal pursuit occurs in the absence of either conscious intent or conscious awareness, triggered by environmental stimuli and mediated by motivational structures and processes that, themselves, operate unconsciously and automatically.
-In making this argument, Aarts et al. extend the principle of ideomotor action (Arnold, 1946; James, 1890; Prinz, 1987; Shin, Proctor, & Capaldi, 2010), in which the idea of an action leads automatically to the action itself.
-In this application, the "idea" is the cognitive representation of a goal, automatically and unconsciously activated, and the "action" can include not just simple motor responses like lifting a finger but also complex interpersonal behaviors.
+Much the same argument has been made by Aarts and his colleagues (Aarts & Custers, 2014; R. Custers & Aarts, 2010; Dijksterhuis & Aarts, 2010).
+They reject, or at least question, the common assumption that the individual's behavior is accompanied by conscious awareness of his or her goals, and the conscious intent to pursue them.
+Rather, they argue that goal-pursuit occurs in the absence of either conscious intent or conscious awareness, triggered by environmental stimuli, and mediated by motivational structures and processes that, themselves, operate unconsciously and automatically.
+In making this argument, Aarts et al. extend the principle of ideomotor action (Arnold, 1946; James, 1890/1980; Prinz, 1987; Shin, Proctor, & Capaldi, 2010), in which the idea of an action leads automatically to the action itself.
+In this application, the "idea" is the cognitive representation of a goal, which can be automatically and unconsciously activated, and the "action" can include not just simple motor responses like lifting a finger, but also complex interpersonal behaviors.